 - Dog attacks are considered a public safety risk and are dealt with as a matter of urgency.
-Undertake initial response within fifteen minutes. - Ensure any complaint of dog attack or dog rushing is recorded in Council's Customer Request System and appropriately investigated in line with normal processes. - Upon completion of the investigation undertake the necessary progression of the matter and finalise via infringements, prosecution or in some other appropriate manner in consultation with the LLC and Council's Compliance and Enforcement Policy. - Respond to complaints of dogs wandering by patrolling the reported location. - Provision of an After Hours Emergency service for customers to report dog attacks. - Encourage registration and other compliance with the Act as unregistered and/or wandering dogs are more likely to be involved in attacks as either the aggressor or the victim.
+Undertake initial response within fifteen minutes. - Ensure any complaint of dog attack or dog rushing is recorded in Council's Customer Request System and appropriately investigated in line with normal processes. - Upon completion of the investigation undertake the necessary progression of the matter and finalise via infringements, prosecution or in some other appropriate manner in consultation with the LLC. - Respond to complaints of dogs wandering by patrolling the reported location. - Provision of an After Hours Emergency service for customers to report dog attacks. - Encourage registration and other compliance with the Act as unregistered and/or wandering dogs are more likely to be involved in attacks as either the aggressor or the victim.